microsoft/MixedRealityToolkit-Unity/README.md

 The PlaneFindingTest component exposes a couple of properties that let you manipulate the PlaneFinding API parameters in real-time and observe their impact on the algorithm.

 NOTE: In the interest of simplicity, this test script calls the PlaneFinding APIs directly from the main Unity thread in Update().
-In a real application, the PlaneFinding APIs **MUST** be called from a background thread in order to avoid stalling the rendering thread and causing a drop in framerate.
+In a real application, the PlaneFinding APIs **MUST** be called from a background thread in order to avoid stalling the rendering thread and causing a drop in frame rate.

 #### SpatialProcessing.unity
 The SpatialProcessing scene tests the two processing scripts available in HoloToolkit: SufraceMeshesToPlanes and RemoveSurfaceVertices.